One District, Diverse Communities

 Investment in Coastside Infrastructure

 The coast requires immediate attention and investment in its infrastructure to improve the lives and health of the families who live here, and to protect the economy that pays their bills.
-The seawall in Pacifica is failing, the sewer system in the mid-coast needs repair, the drinking water in a public school south of Half Moon Bay Pescadero High School is contaminated, and there are numerous transportation and roadway needs.
-As Supervisor, I will sit down with the cities, public agencies and the community on the coast to review their General Plans and create a county-supported strategic plan, prioritized to best begin to take on these infrastructure challenges to improve the quality of life of coastside residents and protect the coastside’s economy.
-I am very grateful to have the endorsement of every member of the Half Moon Bay City Council and seven current and former Mayors in Pacifica.
+The seawall in Pacifica is failing, there are sewer projects in the mid-coast that could use support, the drinking water in a public school south of Half Moon Bay Pescadero High School is contaminated, and there are numerous transportation and roadway needs.
+As Supervisor, I will sit down with the cities, public agencies and the community on the coast to review their General Plans and create a county-supported strategic plan, prioritized to best begin to take on these infrastructure challenges in partnership with stakeholders to improve the quality of life of coastside residents and protect the coastside’s economy.
+I am very grateful to have the endorsement of every member of the Half Moon Bay and Pacifica City Councils as well as 5 former Mayors in Pacifica.

 Supporting Thriving Communities